 \subsubsection{ReLU Implementation}

-The ReLU function in our proposed design, Gazelle \parencite{Gazelle}, and Cheetah \parencite{Cheetah} are implemented using GCs.
-The ConvFHE design has two variations and can implement the ReLU using either high-order polynomial approximation or GCs.
-The GC takes the decrypted result of the Conv layer as input regardless of the evaluation scheme.
-The other two inputs of the GC are obliviously transferred additive secret sharing keys, $\phi_1(X)$ and $\phi_2(X)$.
-Hence, the GC implementation of the ReLU is the same for all evaluation schemes.
-However, the data communicated between the client and server vary and they are summarized in Table \ref{tab: HE ReLU comm cost} for different parameters utilized in the Conv layers of the CIFAR-10/100 classifiers.
+In both our proposed design and Cheetah \parencite{Cheetah}, the ReLU function is evaluated using the millionaire protocol, which relies on VOLE-style OT for secure communication \cite{Cheetah, CrypTFlow2, VOLE-OT}.
+Gazelle \parencite{Gazelle} utilizes GCs to compute the non-linear layers.
+The ConvFHE design has two variations and can implement the ReLU using either high-order polynomial approximation or 2-PC protocols.
+Similar to Cheetah, ConvFHE evaluates ReLU using OT in the 2-PC setting.
+The 2-PC protocols take the decrypted result of the Conv layer as input, regardless of the evaluation scheme.
+A significant amount of the communication between the client and server is associated with the ciphertexts transferred between the server and client.
+Table \ref{tab: HE ReLU comm cost} summarizes the communication costs under various parameter settings used in the Conv layers of the plain-20 and ResNet-50 classifiers.

 The formulas in the second row of Table \ref{tab: HE ReLU comm cost} consist of two components each.
-The first is the number of megabytes of data sent from the client to the server and the second is that from the server to the client.
-To show the relative values, the communication bandwidth requirements for various $w$, $c_i$ and $c_o$ are listed in the other rows of Table \ref{tab: HE ReLU comm cost} for the case that the CKKS algorithm is adopted.
-As mentioned previously, to achieve 128-bit security, the input polynomials has $\lceil log_2Q\rceil=104$-bit coefficients and the output polynomials of the Conv layer has $\lceil log_2Q'\rceil=55$-bit coefficients.
+The first represents the number of megabytes of data transmitted from the client to the server, and the second represents the data transmitted from the server to the client.
+To show the relative values, the communication costs for various $w$, $c_i$, and $c_o$ are listed in the other rows of Table \ref{tab: HE ReLU comm cost} for the case that the CKKS algorithm is adopted.
+As mentioned earlier, to achieve 128-bit security, the input polynomials have $\lceil log_2Q\rceil=104$-bit coefficients, and the output polynomials of the Conv layer have $\lceil log_2Q'\rceil=55$-bit coefficients.
 In our proposed design, the data from $\lfloor N/w^2\rfloor$ channels are packed into the same polynomial.
-The polynomials are long and many slots are unused when the channel number is small.
-When the number of channels is larger, the slots in the polynomials are more efficiently used and the total number of polynomials involved is reduced.
+The polynomials are long, and many slots remain unused when the channel number is small.
+When the number of channels is larger, the slots in the polynomials are more efficiently used, and the total number of polynomials involved is reduced.
 As a result, the communication cost of our design reduces as the number of channels increases.